OTC Pain Medicines and Their Risks

 Be especially careful when giving OTC pain relievers to children.
 Use only the special

 device that comes with the package to measure out a dose.
 And never give a child more

 than the recommended dosage.
 Also, check other medicines your child is taking to make

 sure you are not accidentally double-dosing by giving medicines with the same active

 Additional concerns about codeine

-you and those around you.
+and those around you.
 In many cases, medicines with codeine are meant to be taken

 before bedtime, so make sure you are following all directions carefully.
 Codeine can